Youzhi1234/EDNet/README.md

 # EDNet
-EDNet for pavement crack segmentation.
-This is the code for our papers:
+This is the code for:
  - [Pixel-level pavement crack segmentation with encoder-decoder network](https://www.sciencedirect.com/science/article/abs/pii/S0263224121008538)
 # Installation
    ```Shell